shopgate/ext-upselling/README.md

         "showPrice": "Boolean.
 If not true, no product price is shown", "showName": "Boolean.
 If not true, no product name is shown", "nameLines": "Number.
 Maximum lines item name should be possible.
-If empty defaults to 2", }
+If empty defaults to 2", "property": "(optional) can be used when type is set to 'property', refers to the product property to show the related products with"
+    }
 }
 ```